 Quick Draft: This is a quick draft editor that allows you to quickly create, edit, and save a post as a draft.

-Default Theme: The WordPress default theme is the sets of theme, a template that defines the layout of a WordPress site.
+Default Theme: The WordPress default theme is the set of themes, a template that defines the layout of a WordPress site.
 It usually comes with WordPress on the first installation.
 The default theme comes automatically installed on any WordPress site upon installation and can be replaced with another theme.

 Editor: The editor is another user role in WordPress that allows you to create, edit, delete and publish posts and pages.
 The editor role can delete and edit posts and pages created by others.
 The editor is lower in rank than the administrator, the Editor role cannot carry out core WordPress technical roles.